 Getting Stronger With Nemours

-Isaiah was transferred to Nemours/Alfred I. duPont Hospital for Children in Wilmington, Del. three days later, and has been a patient ever since.
+Isaiah was transferred to Nemours Children’s Hospital, Delaware in Wilmington, Del. three days later, and has been a patient ever since.
 He required a lot of treatment when he was first born.
 He broke several bones just doing what normal babies do — pushing against his mother or sneezing, for instance.
 Vicky learned how to splint him when he does have “a break.”

 Now, Nemours is giving him treatment to strengthen his bones, which is a gradual process … but it’s working.
 Vicky used to have to carry him around on a pillow, because he required that amount of cushioning.
 Now, she can hold him, just differently than you would hold another two-year old, to be gentle on his joints.
 He is also receiving physical therapy.